-The Citation Sentiment component labels each sentence containing a citation as expressing positive, negative or objective sentiment towards the cited entity.
-It implements the hypothesis that emerging ideas will initially be cited in the context of strong opinions, whether these are negative or positive ones (Small, 2011).
-We also hypothesize that the more an idea is accepted in a scientific community, the more it will be presented as an "objective fact".
-As might be expected, most citations in scientific articles are objective in terms of sentiment (86% of sentences in the annotated corpus described below); this may be an indication that positive or negative citations are somewhat rare, and may be important.
+The citation sentiment component labels each sentence containing a citation as expressing positive, negative, or objective sentiment toward the cited entity.
+It implements the hypothesis that emerging ideas will initially be cited in the context of strong opinions, whether these are negative or positive (Small, 2011).
+We also hypothesize that the more an idea is accepted in a scientific community, the more it will be presented as an "objective fact."
+As might be expected, most citations in scientific articles are objective in terms of sentiment (86% of sentences in the annotated corpus described below); this may be an indication that positive or negative citations are somewhat rare and may be important.

 Similarly to the AZ component, the citation sentiment module first assigns sentence-level labels and later aggregates over them to produce feature values for the entity of interest.
-The sentence-level classifier, based on Athar (Athar, 2011), is a Support Vector Machine that takes n-gram features and basic negation features as input and outputs one of three sentiment labels: Positive, Negative or Objective.
+The sentence-level classifier, based on Athar (2011), is an SVM that takes n-gram features and basic negation features as input and outputs one of three sentiment labels: Positive, Negative, or Objective.
 It was trained on Athar's corpus of 8,736 hand-labeled citation sentences.
 The entity-level feature values are then calculated as total and proportional counts of these labels over a set of sentences that are relevant to the entity of interest.
-Because citation sentences that contain the term and also contain a citation.
-The performance of the citation sentiment is 0.6 F-measure (macro).
+Because citation sentiment is by definition only meaningful in the presence of citations, we aggregate over all sentences that contain the term and also contain a citation.
+The performance of the citation sentiment component is 0.6 F measure (macro).